Skip to main content

 Preview the template

-See the first part of the checklist below.
-Enter your email above to download the full template (PDF-ready).
+See the first part of the grader pre-start checklist below.
+Download the full version above.

-What is a grader pre-start check?
+What is a grader pre-start checklist?

-Benefits of grader pre-start checks
+Benefits of using this grader pre-start checklist

 • Identify faults before operation: catch blade cracks, circle gear damage, or hydraulic leaks early before they cause breakdowns or injuries.